freealise/freealise/ar/README.md

 projector with 3d prism instead of screen (screens are small and not bright enough)
 or plastic glasses (can be L/R ? https://commons.wikimedia.org/wiki/File:Bild-OpenKMQKit1.jpg)
-or view stereograms on e-ink display
+or view stereograms on e-ink display, or very slow L/R sinusoidal movement for parallax

 scene with color and shadows (filmed or drawn cubemap + layers / transparency; https://github.com/ssatguru/BabylonJS-MeshEditor,